Reading at Horizon

 We celebrate reading in lots of ways to build motivation:

-- Weekly 'Reader of the Week' winners - children receive a certificate, school book mark and values wrist band
+- Weekly 'Reader of the Week' winners - children receive a certificate, school book mark and a book to keep from our reading vending machine

-- Word millionaires - if children read one million words within a school year, they can earn a special certificate and Kindle tablet
+- Word millionaires - if children read one million words within a school year, they can earn a special certificate and book voucher

 - Word count top ten - the weekly top ten readers are shared across the school to acknowledge those that are reading and motivate those that could do more